Controlled Training Data Generation with Diffusion Models: Introduction

 In this work, we propose two feedback mechanisms to find prompts for generating useful training data.
 The first mechanism finds prompts that result in generations that maximize the loss of a particular supervised model, thus, \textit{reflecting its failure modes}.
 We call them \aplong~(\ap).
-This mechanism ensures that we find not only novel prompts, which may produce images that the model already performs well on, but adversarial prompts that produce images with high loss, and, thus, useful for improving the model~\cite{deng_adversarial_2021} (see exemplar generations for \ap~in \cref{fig:pull,fig:wb-results,fig:depth-gen-comparison})
+This mechanism ensures that we find not only novel prompts, which may still produce images that the model already performs well on, but adversarial prompts that produce images with high loss, and, thus, useful for improving the model~\citep{deng_adversarial_2021} (see exemplar generations for \ap~in \cref{fig:pull,fig:wb-results,fig:depth-gen-comparison})

-A given model can perform poorly on multiple distribution shifts, and traversing all of them with adversarial optimization to adapt it to a specific target distribution can be inefficient (e.g., see the difference between \ap~generations and the illustrated target distributions in \cref{fig:pull}\figright).
-Therefore, we introduce an additional \textit{target-informed} feedback mechanism that finds prompts that generate images similar to those from the target distribution we want to adapt to.
-To implement this, we assume either access to a textual description of the target distribution or a few sampled (unlabeled) images from it.
-We then optimize a similarity metric between CLIP~\cite{radford_learning_2021} embeddings of the generated examples and the target description.
-We call these prompts \gaplong~(GAP).
-Compare the columns \aplong~and \gaplong~in \cref{fig:pull,fig:wb-results,fig:iwild-joint,fig:depth-gen-comparison} to see the effect of CLIP guidance in steering the generations towards a specific target distribution.
+One given model can perform poorly on \textit{multiple} distribution shifts, and hoping to cover all of the shifts via Adversarial Prompts is an inefficient strategy (e.g., see the difference between the \ap~generation and the target distribution, fog, in \cref{fig:pull}~\figleft).
+Therefore, we introduce an additional \textit{target distribution-informed} feedback mechanism that can find prompts that generate images fitting a desirable target distribution we want to adapt to.
+To implement it, we assume access to a textual description of the target distribution and/or \textit{a few unlabeled} images from it.
+We then optimize a similarity metric between CLIP~\citep{radford_learning_2021} embeddings of the generated examples and the target description.
+We call prompts that combine both mechanisms \gaplong~(GAP).
+Compare the \aplong~and \gaplong~in \cref{fig:pull,fig:wb-results,fig:iwild-joint,fig:depth-gen-comparison} to see the effect of the guidance feedback in steering the generations towards a specific target distribution.

-We demonstrate the effectiveness of our method on different tasks (image classification, depth estimation), datasets with distribution shifts (Waterbirds~\cite{sagawa_distributionally_2019}, iWildCam~\cite{beery_iwildcam_2021,koh2021wilds}, Common Corruptions~\cite{hendrycks_benchmarking_2019}, 3D Common Corruptions~\cite{kar_3d_2022}), and architectures (convolutional and transformer) with supportive results.
+We perform evaluations on different tasks (image classification, depth estimation), datasets with distribution shifts (Waterbirds~\citep{sagawa2019distributionally}, iWildCam~\citep{beery2021iwildcam,koh2021wilds}, Common Corruptions~\citep{hendrycks2019benchmarking}, 3D Common Corruptions~\citep{kar_3d_2022}), and architectures (convolutional and transformer) and show supportive results.